-- The borrower's financial situation improves significantly, the borrower qualifies for a modification, or the borrower brings the account current or pays the mortgage in full. - The borrower or the listing broker fails to act in good faith in listing, marketing and/or closing the sale, or otherwise fails to abide by the terms of the SSA. - A significant change occurs to the property condition and/or value. - There is evidence of fraud or misrepresentation. - The borrower files for bankruptcy and the Bankruptcy Court declines to approve the SSA. - Litigation is initiated or threatened that could affect title to the property or interfere with a valid conveyance. - The borrower fails to make the monthly payment stipulated in the SSA, if applicable.
+- The borrower's financial situation improves significantly, the borrower qualifies for a modification, or the borrower brings the account current or pays the mortgage in full. - The borrower or other occupant(s) in the property, or the listing broker fails to act in good faith in listing, marketing and/or closing the sale, or otherwise fails to abide by the terms of the SSA. - A significant change occurs to the property condition and/or value. - There is evidence of fraud or misrepresentation. - The borrower files for bankruptcy and the Bankruptcy Court declines to approve the SSA. - Litigation is initiated or threatened that could affect title to the property or interfere with a valid conveyance. - The borrower fails to make the monthly payment stipulated in the SSA, if applicable.